jomaway/typst-gentle-clues/lib/clues.typ

   ///
   /// -> auto | length
   content-inset: auto,
-  /// Defines the inset for the header
+  /// Defines the inset for the header.
   /// ```example
   /// #clue(title:"tight", header-inset: 1pt)[Some important content.]
   /// ```